Midportion Achilles Tendinopathy: Eccentric Exercises Show Promising Effects

-Achilles tendinopathy is one of the most common overuse injuries among recreational athletes with a prevalence of 11%.
-It is mainly seen in runners but it is not uncommon amongst people who don´t participate in sports.
+Midportion Achilles Tendinopathy is one of the most common overuse injuries among recreational athletes with a prevalence of 11%.
+It is observed in runners most of the time.
+However, it is not uncommon amongst people who don’t participate in sports.
 The tendinopathy is classified as insertional (when within 2cm of its insertion) or midportion (when 2-6cm proximal to its insertion) Achilles tendinopathy.

 The Achilles tendon is formed from the gastrocnemius and the soleus muscles and inserts at the calcaneus.
 It also connects to the plantar fascia whereas the two structures act as a continuum.
 The insertion of the tendon is protected by two bursas, the retrocalcaneal (between the Achilles and the skin) and the retro-Achilles (between the Achilles and the calcaneus).

-Blood supply to the tendon is provided by the musculotendinous junction and through its attachment to the periosteum.
+Blood supply to the tendon is provided by the musculotendinous junction, through its attachment to the periosteum.
 The area 2-6cm above the tendons insertion has been proposed to have poor vascularity, which might explain why it is prone to injury.

 The Achilles tendon has two functions – to transmit forces from the muscles to the bone and to absorb ground reaction forces that could cause injuries to the muscles.
 The tendon is able to withstand a large amount of force.
-It is estimated during sprinting, loads can reach as high as 12.5 times body weight.
+During sprinting, loads can reach as high as 12.5 times body weight.

 The fibres of the tendon have a wavy arrangement that is lost when it is stretched by more than 2%.
 Microtrauma starts to occur when tensile forces cause elongation to the tendon to reach a critical point at 4% of its original length.
 When elongation reaches 8%, macroscopic rupture occurs.